Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Cross Site Scripting
     - Implemented Flask Talisman
       - Set CSP, Perms Policy
-      - Though some already done on Cloudfare,
+      - Though some already done on Cloudflare,
         - Set for XSS Protection
         - HTTPS configuration to redirect HTTP requests to HTTPS
-        - HSTS to ensure that HTTPS is used (Done On Cloudfare)
+        - HSTS to ensure that HTTPS is used (Done On Cloudflare)
     - Implemented CSP
       - tell the browser to never execute inline JavaScript, and to lock down which domains can host JavaScript for a page.
 So if attacker manages to inject a script in.
 It still cannot run
         - Nonce-in only for inline scripts, those inline scripts without the nonce tags will not run properly